hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/raja-yoga/025_concentration_its_spiritual_uses.md

 also three kinds of proof.
 Pratyaksha, direct perception; whatever we see and feel, is proof, if there has been nothing to delude the senses.
 I see the world; that is sufficient proof that it exists.
-Secondly, Anumâna, inference; you see a sign, and from the sign you come to the thing signified.
-Thirdly, Âptavâkya, the direct evidence of the Yogis, of those who have seen the truth.
+Secondly, Anumāna, inference; you see a sign, and from the sign you come to the thing signified.
+Thirdly, Âptavākya, the direct evidence of the Yogis, of those who have seen the truth.
 We are all of us struggling towards knowledge.
 But you and I have to struggle hard, and come to knowledge through a long tedious process of reasoning, but the Yogi, the pure one,